vertingo/vertin_go_website_chat2/Readme.md

 ## Deployed your application via Git on EvenNode.com (https://admin.evennode.com/login?continue=http%3A%2F%2Fadmin.evennode.com%2Fa%2Flist)
 If you do not have an account git create your account at the following URL: https://github.com/business?utm_source=google&utm_medium=cpc&utm_term=git&utm_campaign=2018q1-adv-EMEA|NB|Git|FR|EN|EX|20160906
-Downloaded and installed also git locally so you can run the commands below! ==> https://git-scm.com/download/win
+Download and install also git locally so you can run the commands below! ==> https://git-scm.com/download/win

 Then run the following commands in your project directory via a command prompt (Right Click + Shift ==> Open Command Prompt!) to instantiate a local git repository: